ziqi0921/zhou-portfolio/part2.md

 ## Identifying Representative Individuals to interview

-Given my target audience, I will Here are three people that I will be interviewing:
+Given my target audience, I found three people among my friends and family members who is willing to participate in my study.
+Here are the demographics of the three people that I will be interviewing:

 - Student, Female, 22, heavy user of TikTok, no data visualization background, some music background
 - Adult, Female, 47, use TikTok on a daily basis, no data visualization background, no music background